philipp-spiess/philipp-spiess.github.io/content/blog/scheduling-in-react/index.md

 We can see there are a lot of red triangles, which is usually not a good sign.
 For every keystroke, we see a `keypress` event being fired.
 All three events run within one frame,[^4] causing that frame to take **733ms**.
 That’s way above our average frame budget of 16ms.

 Inside this `keypress` event, our React code will be called, which causes the input value and the search value to update and then send the analytics notification.
-In turn, the updated state values will cause the app to re-render–down to every individual name.
-That’s quite a lot of work that we have to do that will block the main thread!
+In turn, the updated state values will cause the app to rerender down to every individual name.
+That’s quite a lot of work that we have to do, and with a naive approach, it would block the main thread!

 The first step to improve the status quo is to enable the unstable Concurrent Mode.
 This can be done by wrapping a part of our React tree with the `<React.unstable_ConcurrentMode>` component, like this[^3]: